symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 in turn is used to determine which Controller to forward the request to.

 The bundle's default configuration states that ``DynamicRouter`` is disabled by default.
-However, in Symfony CMF, it comes activated, as stated in the configuration file:
+To activate it, just add the following to your configuration
+file:

 .. configuration-block::